needle-mirror/com.unity.scriptablebuildpipeline/Documentation~/CacheServerClient.md

 # About the Cache Server Client

 Use the Cache Server Client to upload and download files to any Unity Cache Server.
-The Cache Server Client is used to integrate the Unity Cache Server into processes that extend outside of the normal asset import pipeline - for example, to store and retrieve incremental artifacts of a build process.
+The Cache Server Client is used to communicate with a Unity Cache Server to store and retrieve incremental artifacts of the SBP build process, so that contents of the SBP build cache can be reused by multiple machines that are using the same project.

+*Warning:* The [Unity Cache Server](https://docs.unity3d.com/Manual/CacheServer.html) has some performance limitations when dealing with a high volume of small cache entries.
+That can occur when performing large builds.
+The Cache Server is no longer under active development, as the Asset Import Pipeline now uses the [Unity Accelerator](https://docs.unity3d.com/Manual/UnityAccelerator.html).
+The Scriptable Build Pipeline retains the support to cache build artifacts through the Cache Server, as documented here, but this is not a recommended configuration.

+The Unity Accelerator can speed up the Asset Import process when the same project is opened on different machines.
+But it does not support sharing artifacts stored in the local SBP build cache.

 # Installation